 Our Student Opportunity and Achievement Committee (SOAC) guides our work in this area.

 We aim to ensure that all learners have access to a good quality learning experience.
 We also aspire to assist institutions in providing increased flexibility and accessibility of provision, including facilitating Welsh medium education and taking full account of equality and diversity.

-TEF (Teaching Excellence Framework)
+TEF (Teaching Excellence and Student Outcomes Framework)

 In 2016, the UK Government introduced a framework to recognise and reward excellent learning and teaching at the undergraduate level.